VirtuallyExisting/vcplib/README.md

 (3DS is the only supported console at the moment.)
 3DS: C:/devkitPro/libctru
+Wii: C:/devkitPro/libogc

 Go to the lib folder and place the .a in there.
 Then go back out of the lib folder and go inside the include folder, place the .h in there.

+(NOTE: If you are using Wii, go inside the Wii folder inside of the lib folder.)

 Third, define the library in your makefile: